XDleader555/monsoon/README.md

 | 23    | Constant 12 Volts     | Red           |           |

 ## Delco 82452 Audio Amplifier
 I haven't been able to find any datasheets online for this chip.
-I may desolder one and characterize it, but I haven't the need to yet.
+I may de-solder one and characterize it, but I haven't the need to yet.

 TDA7396 is a pin-compatible drop in replacement for the Delco 82452 (Coincidence?)